 - The Employer can terminate the agreement between Employer and employee if the employee is found performing prohibited behaviors such as non-completion of duties, sharing information outside the company, and so on.

 - Similarly, the employee can take legal action against an employer if he fails to provide salary or compensation and working hours.
 The agreement between Employer and employee can be used as evidence in a court of law to mitigate the case.

 What are the contents of an Employment Agreement?

 The information and content that should be included in the employment agreement between Employer and employee are as follows:

 - Details of the parties: The names and addresses of both the Employer and employee must be stated along with the company or organisation’s location.

 - Description of the job: The job details, roles, responsibilities, and obligations should be mentioned and the length of the probation period (if any).

-- Restrictions on post-employment: The employee is prohibited from sharing any sensitive information or any confidential contracts.
+- Restrictions on post-employment: The employee is prohibited from sharing sensitive information or confidential contracts.
 They mustn’t hire any employee from the same company after they leave the job.
 These come into action once the agreement between Employer and employee is over.

 - Termination: The time period in which the Employer or the employee must notify the other before terminating the agreement between Employer and employee and on what grounds.
 The reason must also be mentioned at the time of termination.